 UTM parameters can help you to track how the same piece of content performs across multiple marketing channels.
 You can also track the value of your social marketing campaigns and measure ROI.

-Thus, you can easily make decisions on where to shift your focus, decrease or increase your efforts moving forward.
+Thus, you can easily make decisions on where to shift your focus, and decrease or increase your efforts moving forward.

 Sorting valuable contents

 Another use of UTM parameters is sorting valuable contents.
-You can try different pieces of content that include the same messages to sort which version attracts the users most.
+You can try different pieces of content that include the same messages to sort out which version attracts the users most.